Aidan-Jared/NLP-Data-Featurization/readme.md

 ![alt_text](images/headImage.png)

-For this second capstone I decided to investigate how well the different NLP models perform.
+For this second capstone I decided to investigate how well the different data vectorization methods perform.
 In order to test this out I decided to use the Amazon reveiw data set provided by Amazon because the data included many different writen reveiws along side the star reveiws given by each users.
-This alowed me to work with scalable data and to test how well my models were performing.
+This alowed me to work with scalable data and to test how well the methods were performing.

 ## EDA